Do you tip in London?

 Tipping is appreciated but not always appropriate in London.
 There are some situations where it is customary, for example in restaurants.
 Although ultimately tips (or gratuities) are discretionary and depend on the quality of the service you receive.

-Tipping in London's Restaurants
+Tipping in London's restaurants

-It is customary to leave 10-15% of the bill when eating out.
+It is customary to leave 10 to 15% of the bill when eating out.
 However, restaurants often add on a service charge (usually 12.5%), especially if you're in a large group, so it's worth checking your bill if you don't want to tip twice.

-Top tip: Although restaurants (and other businesses) should make their policy clear, it's worth checking with your waiter that he/she will personally receive your tip rather than the company – particularly if you're paying by credit card.
+Top tip: Although restaurants (and other businesses) should make their policy clear, it's worth checking with your waiter that they will personally receive your tip rather than the company – particularly if you're paying by credit card.

-Tipping in Bars and Pubs
+Tipping in bars and pubs

-Tipping in Hotels in London
+Tipping in hotels in London